 What about Islanding?
 At one point, utility companies were concerned with back flow of electricity from a renewable power home into the grid during black outs.
 This would pose a hazard to utility workers.
 This is not a concern with modern equipment.
 Failsafe mechanisms and redundant switching (mechanical and electric) are in place to ensure Islanding does not occur.

-Copyright © 2010 Event Horizon Solar and Wind LLC.
-All rights reserved.
+Copyright © 2015 Event Horizon Solar and Wind Inc. All rights reserved.

 Event Horizon Solar & Wind